University College London Hospitals NHS Foundation Trust: Royal National Throat, Nose and Ear Hospital

 The Royal National Throat, Nose and Ear Hospital is a specialist otolaryngologic hospital located on the Gray's Inn Road in Bloomsbury.
 The hospital specialises in the diagnosis and treatment of ear, nose and throat disorders.
 Departments within the hospital include an allergy clinic, rhinology and audiology/otology, and it treats a range of disorders including cancers, hearing and speech disorders, snoring and related sleep disorders.

 Former

 Elizabeth Garrett Anderson and Obstetric Hospital

 The Elizabeth Garrett Anderson and Obstetric Hospital was a maternity and neonatal services hospital in Bloomsbury.
 The hospital was closed in November 2008 when its services moved to the newly constructed University College Hospital Elizabeth Garrett Anderson Wing.

 Middlesex Hospital

 The Middlesex Hospital was a teaching hospital located in the Fitzrovia area of central London.
 The hospital was opened by surgeon Charles Bell in 1745 on Windmill Street and moved to Mortimer Street in 1757.
 The hospital was closed in 2005 when its staff and services were transferred to various sites within UCLH.
 The Middlesex Hospital Medical School, with a history dating back to 1746, merged with the medical school of UCL in 1987.

 Organisation

-UCLH has a Board of Directors and Chief Executive (currently Marcel Levi) of the Trust.
+UCLH has a Board of Directors and Chief Executive (currently David Probert) of the Trust.
 The role of the Board is to: